openpnp/openpnp/Contact-Probing-Nozzle.md

 **Calibrate now** performs manual Z calibration.

 **Note:** the Z calibration affects all the nozzle Z motion as well as the capturing of coordinates from the current nozzle position.
 But it does not affect Safe Z, as Safe Z is relative to the raw axis coordinate system, not the calibrated nozzle Z coordinate system.
-To balance a multi-nozzle machine's nozzles, use the [Axis capture buttons](https://github.com/openpnp/openpnp/wiki/Machine-Axes#kinematic-settings--axis-limits) instead.
+To balance a multi-nozzle machine's nozzles in Safe Z, use the [Axis capture buttons](https://github.com/openpnp/openpnp/wiki/Machine-Axes#kinematic-settings--axis-limits) instead.

 ### Cloning Settings